larsks/troop304/oct-2021-cape-cod/cycling.md

 ## Navigating

-Bicycle tours would traditionally provided you with a "cue sheet", which is a table of directions, like these directions to get from the United Methodist Church to Belmont High School:
+Bicycle tours would traditionally provide you with a "cue sheet", which is a list of directions, like these directions to get from the United Methodist Church to Belmont High School:

 | # | Go | onto Road/Street | Miles | Total |